douglasdotc/Clips/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+This project use Karma and Jasmine.
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+This project use Cypress for End-2-End tests Run `npm run e2e` to execute the end-to-end tests via Cypress.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help